-Or not, and just enjoy this delicious guandules guisados con coco a delight from the Samaná region.
+Or not, and just enjoy this delicious Guandules con Coco (Pigeon Peas with Coconut), a delight from the Samaná region.

 The most popular coconut dishes are:

-- Camarones en salsa de coco - prawns in coconut sauce.
-The more common version, typical of the Samaná region, is fish in coconut sauce, but prawns add a touch of extra class to this succulent feast.
+- Camarones en salsa de coco - shrimp in coconut sauce.
+The more common version, typical of the Samaná region, is fish in coconut sauce, but shrimps add a touch of extra class to this succulent feast.
 Another variant is crab in coconut sauce.